List of Planetariums | | | Home | | |

 On the heels of the Russians successful launch of the Sputnik satellite, Dr. Franklyn M. Branley (deceased, lecturer, and Professor Emeritus at The Hayden Planetarium in New York) predicted that Man would reach Mars in 1978 (hence, that date being used in the opening credits shown below).

-"THE SPACE EXPLORERS Film sold like hotcakes!" said Ladd.
+"THE SPACE EXPLORERS film sold like hotcakes!" said Ladd.
 Given the feverish pitch, Cayton and Ladd rushed production on a second one-hour sequel, The New Adventures of the Space Explorers.
 The same basic formula was used, but with different space sequences.
-In 1958, both films were cut into six-minute "serialized" episode segments and were syndicated to local children's programs across the US leaving a powerful impact on them.
+In 1958, both films were cut into six-minute "serialized" episode segments and were syndicated to local children's programs across the US leaving a powerful positive impact on the children as revealed by many of the Guestbook Comments.

-According to Ladd, "The films were [necessarily] initially made as "features."
+According to Ladd, "The films were initially made as 'features.'
 The feature films were then re-edited into 6-minute series.
 That's because TV stations needed 6-minute episodes to integrate into their live kid-shows.
 The series were licensed to independent (non-network) stations, generally for 3 year terms."

-Entries in the guestbook reveal that baby-boomers remember watching the old space cartoon:
+Entries in the guestbook reveal baby-boomers remember watching the old space cartoon on:

-When asked about the colorization technique used, Ladd responded, "...regarding COLOR: both 'Explorers' pictures are in color.
-The animation of Commander Perry, his son Jimmy, the Professor, and Smitty was in full color as was "Universe" (or Univers) and all the other "educational footage."
+When asked about the colorization technique used, Ladd responded, "...regarding color, both 'Explorers' pictures are in color.
+The animation of Commander Perry, his son Jimmy, the Professor, and Smitty was in full color as was "Universe" (or Univers as printed on the original reel) and all the other "educational footage."
 The 1937 German film was actually black-and-white; and so I tinted it blue.
-For the MARS sequence, blue was wrong, so I tinted it Red and ran it as a NEGATIVE (that made the white clouds BLACK--white clouds are found only on Earth)."
+For the Mars sequence, blue was wrong, so I tinted it red and ran it as a NEGATIVE (that made the white clouds BLACK -- white clouds are found only on Earth)."

 "That school of production editing together unrelated animation into completely new productionswould lead to my independent production later of The Big World of Little Adam TV series made in cooperation with the United States Air Force...and Pinocchio In Outer Space (feature-length, animated from scratch) wherein Pinocchio lands on Mars and discovers everything NASA is now discovering there today.
 That, in a nutshell, is how it happened" said Ladd.